matrix1001/capslock-plus-plus/README.md

 About `id`, you can figure it out by using `windowspy`, which it installed by `autohotkey`.

 After you finish configuration, it will be auto loaded.
 The manner of `Type 1` functions is:

 - Start your application if not started
-- Active your application window if not actived
+- Active your application window if not activated
-- Minimize your application window if actived
+- Minimize your application window if activated

 ### Type 2

 - `WindowC` can dynamicly bind any window.

 `Type 2` function does not require any configuration.
 But it need to be assigned to keymap.

 Check Default HyperSettings.ini

 ```ini
 [Keymap]
 hyper_1=WindowC(1)